realazizk/memesocial/readme.md

 * We need to write some code on top of fabricjs that allows the users to create memes on the fly.

-* We have to fix the damn tests (maybe after all modular tests are a bad idea ?).

 * We also need to improve my algorithms for user leaders suggestion and the news feed.